-Most people don’t think twice about posting on social media after an accident.
-A photo here, a life update there, maybe even a night out with friends.
+Insurance companies use your social media after a Louisiana car accident to challenge injury claims every day.
+Most people don’t think twice about posting after an accident, but a simple photo or status update could reduce the value of your personal injury claim.
 But if you’ve been injured in a Louisiana car or truck wreck, those exact posts can dictate the outcome of your personal injury claim before you ever set foot inside a courtroom.

 The short answer is yes—insurance companies absolutely can and will use your social media against you.
 In fact, scrolling through your profiles has become one of the very first moves an insurance adjuster or defense team makes.
 At Saunders & Chabert, we see firsthand how multi-million dollar corporations turn innocent daily updates into a calculated legal defense designed to minimize your recovery.

 In many cases, social media is one of the first places insurance companies look.
 Why?
-It can offer a snapshot of your daily life outside of medical records and legal paperwork, and they are looking for anything that may contradict your injury claims.
+Insurance companies often frame it as a snapshot of your actual daily life outside of medical records and legal paperwork, and they are looking for anything that may contradict your injury claims.

 → PRO TIP: The moment you file a claim, assume you have an audience.

-Insurance adjusters and defense teams routinely monitor platforms such as Facebook, Instagram, and TikTok when evaluating injury claims.
+Insurance adjusters and defense attorneys routinely monitor social media.
+The National Highway Traffic Safety Administration (NHTSA) also warns that mobile devices and social media create distractions that can have serious consequences on and off the road.
 If your profile is public, they can view years of your life without ever notifying you.

 Perception vs. Reality (The Context Trap)